moizumi99/brainf__k_CPU/README.md

 ## Limitations
 - Only tested with a few codes
-- Tested on Ubuntu 16.04
+- Tested only on Ubuntu 16.04
 - Input function has never been tested.
 I will work on this
 - Program ROM is 4K byte
 - RAM is 4K byte